mpailab/pylext/tests/README.md

 ```
 ### Speed test

-File test_speed.py contains benchmark tests for pylext parser which is executed when pytest runs.
+File test_speed.py contains benchmark tests for pylext parser which is executed when pytest runs with option `--longrun`.

 Sometimes additional information is needed, like macros parsing speed in MB/s and comparison with python parser.
 To test these characteristics, run test_speed.py without pytest: